andreafalletti/hyprland-/Quick-start.md

 # Quick start

-After you've installed Hyprland, you can either launch it from a TTY with `hyprland` or from a login manager.
+After you've installed Hyprland, you can either launch it from a TTY with `Hyprland` or from a login manager.
 Although login managers aren't officially supported, I recommend `SDDM`, as it's been working flawlessly with wayland compositors.

 ## Immediate